azhozhin/blockchain-developer-bootcamp-final-project/README.md

 ## Distribution

-IPFS is use everywhere to store information off-chain.
+IPFS is used everywhere to store information off-chain.
 For all entities metadataUri stored on-chain, and file itself is stored on IPFS thus all associated information is protected from forgery as well.

 Because data is spread between on-chain and off-chain there should be some logic implemented in UI client that would assemble all pieces and present as full picture to the user.
 But it is not a mandatory requirement the system could operate with on-chain only data, but in this case user experience would be below expectations.